Sausalito Fireworks, Picnic & Parade July 4

 Most of the same spots that work great for our fireworks also allow you to see the San Francisco fireworks at Fisherman’s Wharf, though many (OK, most) years they are shrouded in fog.

 Finally, some folks park in the pay lot in downtown Tiburon (across the Bay from Sausalito), climb up the hill in Belvedere or Tiburon and find spots where they can watch our fireworks from across the Bay.
-The problem is that the Tiburon lots fill up as fast as those in Sausalito.
+The problem is that the Tiburon lots can also fill up, since the area also draws fans for the San Francisco fireworks that can be seen from the southern .

 A subscriber asked us which hotels in Sausalito offer a view of the Sausalito Fireworks.
 Casa Madrona has a perfect location if you have a Bay-view room, as does the balcony of any room at Inn Above Tide.
 We believe that some rooms at the Gables Inn and Hotel Sausalito also will have an excellent viewing angle, but there may be trees blocking some or all of the view in some cases.
 Cavallo Point has no view of the Sausalito Fireworks, but many rooms will be able to see the San Francisco fireworks across the Bay… if Karl the Fog allows!